ZoeLeBlanc/is578-intro-dh/_materials/intro_web/02-intro-websites.md

 ## Interactive Map 2.0

 In our assignment last week, we created an HTML version of our Kepler.gl map and explored in our browser.
-But we did not discuss how I embedded the map into this course website.
+However, we did not discuss how the map was embedded into this course website.

-First, rather than download an HTML version of the map, I downloaded the JSON file, an option you can see here:
+Initially, instead of downloading an HTML version of the map, I downloaded the JSON file, an option you can see here:

 <figure>
   <a href="https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/k-save-and-export-5.png" class="image-popup">